Ombuds Office for Faculty and Staff

 An Ombuds will listen to your concerns, clarify procedures, discuss options, and, if requested and appropriate, serve as an intermediary in attempting to resolve disputes.
 Ombuds work independently from University administrative offices; discussing a matter with an Ombuds is confidential.
 The Ombuds Office is not authorized to accept notice of claims against the University.

 Five emeritus faculty and staff work part time and share the duties of the office.
 First contact should be made by calling the Ombuds Office (608-265-9992) and leaving a message, since the office is unstaffed.
 Ombuds share the responsibility of checking the phone and generally will reply to phone calls within a day.
-You may call or email any of them directly, but be aware that all five are retired and are sometimes out of town.
+You may call or email any of them directly, but be aware that all four are retired and are sometimes out of town.